tomk39/tomk39.github.io/_posts/2025-10-05-aci-contracts.md

 <img src="/images/aci_contracts/1.png" alt="ACI-top" title="ACI-top">
 </p>

 We recently explored the foundational elements of Cisco ACI, diving into how Tenants, VRFs, Bridge Domains, and EPGs serve as the logical building blocks for organizing your network.
-We saw how these components create a structured environment for your applications.
-But that raises a critical question, how do these EPGs actually talk to each other securely?
+We saw how these components create a structured environment for applications, but that raises a critical question, how do these EPGs actually talk to each other securely?
 <!-- excerpt -->
 <p>
-How do you define precisely what traffic is allowed, and what isn't, between different application tiers or even external networks?
-This is where Cisco ACI Contracts come in – they're the essential mechanism for defining communication policies and enforcing security within your ACI fabric.
+How do you define precisely what traffic is allowed, and what is denied, between different application tiers or external networks?
+This is where Cisco ACI Contracts come in.
+They are the core enforcement mechanism for defining communication policies and building a zero-trust security model within your ACI fabric.
 </p>

+In this post, we'll cover the different types of contracts and policy enforcement options:

 **<a href="#section1">1.
 Standard Contracts: Building the ACI Security Whitelist</a>**
 **<a href="#section2">2.
 Taboo Contracts: ACI's Blacklist for Overriding Security Policies.</a>**